Have questions? - Get in touch

 Industrial robotics is the present and future of automated manufacturing and is an unstoppable reality.
 With the emergence of lighter, smarter and safer industrial robot models that are increasingly easy to interface, the demand has never been so high and is expected to grow year on year.
 Popular applications for industrial robots include welding, painting, assembly and materials handling.
 Modern industrial robots are now an integral part of cyber-physical mechatronic systems contributing to Industry 4.0 manufacturing.

-The aim of this unit is for learners to investigate the range, operation and benefits of industrial robots within manufacturing applications.
+The aim of this unit is for students to investigate the range, operation and benefits of industrial robots within manufacturing applications.
 Among the topics included are industrial robot selection, and programming and safety protocols that anticipate future developments in industrial robot technology.

-On successful completion of this unit learners will have an understanding of the electrical, mechanical, hydraulic and pneumatic operation of common industrial robots, how to select and program an industrial robot for a given requirement, taking account of safety considerations, and how to assess the economic future of robot technologies in manufacturing.
+On successful completion of this unit students will have an understanding of the electrical, mechanical, hydraulic and pneumatic operation of common industrial robots, how to select and program an industrial robot for a given requirement, taking account of safety considerations, and how to assess the economic future of robot technologies in manufacturing.

 If you only want to enrol onto this individual unit or up to four units for CPD purposes, you can do this with Pearson's accredited programme HN Flex.

-The aim of this unit is to continue building up on the knowledge gained in Unit 4: Managing a Professional Engineering Project, to provide learners with the professional standards for engineers and to guide them on how to develop the range of employability skills needed by professional engineers.
+The aim of this unit is to continue building up on the knowledge gained in Unit 4: Managing a Professional Engineering Project, to provide students with the professional standards for engineers and to guide them on how to develop the range of employability skills needed by professional engineers.
 The topics included in this unit are; engineering strategy and services delivery planning, the role of sustainability, Total Quality Management (TQM), engineering management tools, managing people and becoming a professional engineer.

-On successful completion of this unit learners will be able to construct a coherent engineering services delivery plan to meet the requirements of a sector-specific organisation or business.
+On successful completion of this unit students will be able to construct a coherent engineering services delivery plan to meet the requirements of a sector-specific organisation or business.
 They will display personal commitment to professional standards and obligations to society, the engineering profession and the environment.

 If you only want to enrol onto this individual unit or up to four units for CPD purposes, you can do this with Pearson's accredited programme HN Flex.